Australia orders checks on Chinese-made cameras in defence offices | Technology

 Hikvision said it was "categorically false" to represent the company as a threat to Australia's national security as it could not access the video data of end users, manage end-user databases or sell cloud storage in Australia.
 "Our cameras are compliant with all applicable Australian laws and regulations and are subject to strict security requirements," a spokesperson said in an emailed response.

 Dahua Technology did not immediately respond to request seeking comment.
-'MEASURED APPROACH'
+China's foreign ministry urged Australia to provide "a fair environment" for Chinese companies, in response to a question at a regular briefing about Australia review of the cameras.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)